Understanding your rights and responsibilities

 - You have a right to receive appropriate assessment and management of your pain.

 - You have a right to agree or refuse to take part in any study or experiment related to your care or treatment.
-A refusal will not jeopardize subsequent care at the Student Health & Wellness.
+A refusal will not jeopardize subsequent care at Student Health.

 - You have a right to review your bill and have explanation of any items on your bill.

-- You have a right to express concerns or complaints regarding your care to SHW administration and participate in a formal grievance procedure.
+- You have a right to express concerns or complaints regarding your care to Student Health administration and participate in a formal grievance procedure.

 - You have a right to confidential treatment of disclosures and records and an opportunity to approve or refuse their release as described in the University of Iowa Health Care Privacy Notice.

-- You have a right to view your medical records within the limits of the law.
+- You have a right to view your medical records within the limits of the law and may sign up for electronic access through the MyChart portal.

 - You have a right to have language interpretation available as needed.